 If you're in the market for a stand mixer, the KitchenAid model I recommend is a 5- or 6-qt bowl-lift mixer, especially if you'll be using it to make breads or doughs.
-The 7-qt size, which I have, is a bit too big for most regular baking needs and can make it tricky if you're working in smaller batches.
+The 7-qt size, which I have, is a bit too big for most regular baking needs and can make it tricky if you're making small batch recipes.

-The bowl-lift models have a more powerful motor than the tilt-head models, and can run for longer on tougher doughs without overheating.
-I've used both models and with a lot of doughs, the tilt-head models will get stuck or the bowl will start to unscrew.
+The Pro-line bowl-lift models have more powerful motors than the Artisan tilt-head models, and can handle tough doughs without overheating.
+I've used both models and with a lot of bread doughs, the tilt-head models will get stuck or the bowl will start to unscrew.
 If you're going to invest money in a stand mixer that you plan to have for a long time, do yourself a favor and spring for the bowl-lift pro models — you'll get a lot more out of them in the long run.

-My KitchenAid Stand Mixer is one of my most prized possessions.
-These are workhorse machines, designed to last a lifetime.
+KitchenAid mixers are workhorse machines, designed to last a lifetime.
 My first KitchenAid stand mixer was my grandmother's, it was 30+ years old, and it worked beautifully.
 It was a tilt-head with a bowl that screwed into the base, and it was just too small for what I needed which is why I upgraded to a 7-qt bowl-lift mixer (refurbished) instead.

-The bowl-lift models come in a range of fun colors (sadly not as many fun colors as the tilt-head models), have 10-speed settings, and come with a paddle, a whisk, and a dough hook attachment.
-The mixer attachments (for making pasta and stuff), screw on to the front of the mixer.
-They are universal and will fit any KitchenAid mixer of any size.
+The bowl-lift models come in a range of fun colors, have 10-speed settings, and come with a paddle, a whisk, and a dough hook attachment.
+The mixer attachments (for making pasta and stuff) that screw on to the front of the mixer are universal and will fit any KitchenAid mixer of any size.
 They even worked on my grandma's 30-year old model!

-Because it's so wide and deep, it's one of our favorite pots to use with our sous vide (see above!), and it's super sturdy so we don't have to worry about it getting knocked over or dented.
+Because it's so wide and deep, it's one of our favorite pots to use to make sous vide carnitas (see above!), and it's super sturdy so we don't have to worry about it getting knocked over or dented.
 It's oven safe to 600F, and unlike pots with plastic handles, the whole pot and lid can go into the oven if needed.